IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Managing.md

 50. Click **Add**.

     Any available service that was not added during the initial provisioning can be added from this screen.
-Note, some services may require additional capacity to be added before hand.
+Note, some services may require additional capacity to be added beforehand.
 For more information on the additional services, refer to the product documentation <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-addon-services" target="_blank">here</a>.

 51. Click the **vcs-se-l3 (primary)** link in the breadcrumb trail.
 52. Click **Veeam**.